dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency.md

 Build the project.
 The build generates errors like the following:

-`1>Pages/Departments/Index.cshtml.cs(26,37,26,43): error CS1061: 'SchoolContext' does not
+`1>Pages/Departments/Index.cshtml.cs(26,37,26,43): error CS1061: 'SchoolContext' doesn't
  contain a definition for 'Department' and no extension method 'Department' accepting a first argument of type 'SchoolContext' could be found (are you missing a using directive or an assembly reference?)`

- Globally change `_context.Department` to `_context.Departments` (that is, add an "s" to `Department`).
+ Globally change `_context.Department` to `_context.Departments` (that's, add an "s" to `Department`).
 7 occurrences are found and updated.

 ### Update the Departments Index page

 The scaffolding engine created a `RowVersion` column for the Index page, but that field shouldn't be displayed.
 In this tutorial, the last byte of the `RowVersion` is displayed to help understand concurrency.
-The last byte is not guaranteed to be unique.
+The last byte isn't guaranteed to be unique.
 A real app wouldn't display `RowVersion` or the last byte of `RowVersion`.

 Update the Index page: